Tai-Min/MODBUS-Slave-Cpp/README.md

 void loop()
 {
-  if (server.available())//check whether some data exchange happened with this device {
+  if (server.available())//check whether some successfull data exchange happened with this device {
-    digitalWrite(ledPin, server.digitalRead(0, INPUT));//digitalRead external boolean data received from client devices analogWrite(pwmLedPin, server.analogRead(0, INPUT));//analogRead external uint16_t data received from client devices
-    server.digitalWrite(0, digitalRead(buttonPin));//digitalWrite button's state to server object so it will be available to be read from clients server.analogWrite(0, analogRead(potPin));//analogWrite potentiometer's state to server object so it will be available to be read from clients if(server.digitalRead(0, OUTPUT))//read buttons's state from server object {
+    digitalWrite(ledPin, server.digitalRead(0, INPUT));//digitalRead digital inputs array data received from client devices analogWrite(pwmLedPin, server.analogRead(0, INPUT));//analogRead analog inputs array data received from client devices server.digitalWrite(0, digitalRead(buttonPin));//digitalWrite button's state to digital outputs array so it will be available to be read from clients server.analogWrite(0, analogRead(potPin));//analogWrite potentiometer's state to analog outputs array so it will be available to be read from clients if(server.digitalRead(0, OUTPUT))//read buttons's state from digital outputs array {
-      server.analogWrite(1, 512);//analogWrite some value server object so it will be available to be read from clients }
+      server.analogWrite(1, 512);//analogWrite 512 to analog outputs array so it will be available to be read from clients }
   }
 }